Amorymeltzer/ksp/README.md

 ##### 3a.
 Config File (.parsesciencerc)
 Users of this tool will almost certainly be running it repeatedly with the same options, so `parseScience.pl` supports the use of a user config file to simplify things a bit.
 This way, you can dump your favorite options in a file and just `path/to/parseScience.pl` without worrying about commandline options, location of the script, etc.  You can still, of course, pass commandline flags to `parseScience.pl`; they will always override any settings in your config file.

 The default file name is `.parsesciencerc`, found in whatever diretory you were in when you ran parseScience.pl.
 Failing that, it will check, in order, the directory `parseScience.pl` is in, your $home directory, and then `~/.config/parseScience/parsesciencerc` (note the lack of a leading . in that last one).
-You can at any time supply your own path via the `-k` flag.
+You can at any time supply your own path via the `-f` flag.

 The file itself follows strict guidelines.
 You can see a sample in [sample_parsesciencerc](./sample_parsesciencerc).
 Each option must be in `key = value` format, one per line.
 Only the following keys are available; `username` takes a savefile name, the rest take either `true` or `false`, lowercase.
 Any corresponding options provided on the commandline will override options set here.